nimblecrm/api-docs/docs/responses.rst

         * *presentation* - dict with the information which should help to display this field on client.

 **groups**
     Information about field groups.
-Represented by dictionary where keys are unique group names and values are dictionaries with more info. ``Basic Info`` represents typical group, and all default groups :ref:`described here <field-groups>`.
+Represented by dictionary where keys are unique group names and values are dictionaries with more info.
 Groups info dictionary contains following fields:
         * *id* — unique id of the group in BSON format.
         * *order* — list containing names of the fields as they appeared in group.
         * *name* — unique name of the group.
 (Outdated: as we have field name as the key of ``groups`` dictionary.)